 All electrical terminals on a motor assisted cycle must be completely insulated or covered.

 Unsure about your electric bike’s status?
 Return to the store where you made your purchase to inquire about whether or not it abides by the Motor Assisted Cycle Regulation found here.
 You’ve made (or are about to make) a significant purchase and sellers must adequately respond to your questions and concerns.

 It’s great news if your electric bike fits the Motor Assisted Cycle Regulation designation.
 But are you removed from insurance and liability concern?
 Absolutely not.
 Qualifying e-bikes fall under most homeowners insurance policies, with coverage responding to both property and liability concerns.
 If you do not have adequate homeowners insurance, your e-bike and any damage or injury resulting from operation may not be covered.
 Contact an independent broker at Park Insurance to receive a comprehensive assessment of your current policy to make sure that you’re covered.

 What If Your E-bike Doesn’t Meet the Regulated Definition?

 In many cases of e-bikes being sold in BC, your purchase will meet the requirements of the Motor Assisted Cycle Regulation.
 This is why it’s important to buy from a regulated seller within the province versus out-of-province (or country) online sellers or from secondary market resources such as Craigslist or Kijiji.

 However, should you already own an e-bike that falls outside of the regulated definition, it will not qualify for homeowners coverage.
 In this case it would be considered a motor vehicle and subject to ICBC registration and licensing.
-That said, this is where grey area kicks in.
-To be honest it is unlikely that your e-bike will actually qualify for ICBC registration and licensing.
+That said, this is where a grey area kicks in, as it is unlikely that your e-bike will actually qualify for ICBC registration and licensing.
 If you’re unsure, contact an independent broker at Park Insurance to discuss potential options.